To access material, start machines and answer questions login.

 nikto -p3000 -T 1 2 3 -useragent <AGENT_HERE> -e 1 7 -h MACHINE_IP

 In this case, I've set two evasion options; random URL encoding and random URL casing, try running the scan now.
-Once the scan completes you should see that the number of IDS alerts generated by the scan have actually increased following the addition of the evasion technique flags.
-Modern NIDS like, Suricata are also capable of detecting unusual data in packets like unexpected character and invalid headers and so, by activating the evasion techniques we've increased the detectability of our scan as it now also features broken HTTP headers as well as known exploits.
+Once the scan completes you should see that the number of alerts generated by the scan have actually increased following the addition of the evasion technique flags.
+Modern like, Suricata are also capable of detecting unusual data in packets like unexpected character and invalid headers and so, by activating the evasion techniques we've increased the detectability of our scan as it now also features broken headers as well as known exploits.

 There are also more complex evasion options beyond clever usage of certain web scanner features; however, many of these options require additional resources that may simply not be available in or outside of a CTF environment.
-For example, if you were to somehow gain access to a large enough botnet it may be possible to simply overwhelm the target IDS or IDS operators by flooding the system with alerts from many hosts and attack vectors and thus conceal the real attack.
-This strategy may also simply crash any IDS that's protecting the service if enough packets are sent though, most IDS use some form of throughput limiter.
-In fact, I've adjusted the limiter in Wazuh to output as fast as possible for this CTF otherwise, it would take too long to process all of the alerts generated by aggressive scans.
+For example, if you were to somehow gain access to a large enough botnet it may be possible to simply overwhelm the target or operators by flooding the system with alerts from many hosts and attack vectors and thus conceal the real attack.
+This strategy may also simply crash any that's protecting the service if enough packets are sent though, most use some form of throughput limiter.
+In fact, I've adjusted the limiter in to output as fast as possible for this CTF otherwise, it would take too long to process all of the alerts generated by aggressive scans.

 More practical options from the field of open-source intelligence may also be available and will be covered in the next task.